apanderson89/React2023NucampSite/README.md

-This is an updated version of the Nucamp site I built in 2021.
-React has undergone some changes and I wanted to keep up with those changes.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.